 If you are using some automated ways to optimize your site (ex: “WebPosition Gold”) for sending automatic queries, it violates Google’s TOS and such practices should be avoided.

 Go social and think social.

 If you are working on micro-niche sites and have been penalized by the Penguin update, it’s time to look into the social factor of your site.

 - Are readers sharing your content on social bookmarking sites?

 If not, it’s time to make a proper strategy and work on building your social network.

 If you are still thinking that Google hates SEO or SEO is dead, you are mistaken.
 Even on this official post, Google has made it clear that white-hat SEO helps in improving the overall quality of the site and is a necessary part of marketing.

 The only catch is that you should not over do the SEO.
 Keep things natural by following quality guidelines and white-hat SEO practices.

 I hope this article has helped you to understand the Penguin update and what steps you can take to get your site out of this Penguin penalty.

 What do you think about such frequent and major changes in Google’s search engine?
-Do you think Google is justifying itself with such quick algo updates?
+Do you think Google is justifying itself with such quick algorithm updates?
 Let me know in the comments!